By Steve Walker

 Today we celebrate Mother’s Day.
 It is the day we honor our mothers and motherhood, maternal bonds, and the influence of mothers in society.
 It is celebrated on various days in many parts of the world, most commonly in spring in April or May.

-Here in the United States it is designated as the second Sunday in May which turns out to be the 11th this year.
-Last year it fell on May 12th and next year it will fall on May 10th.
+Here in the United States it is designated as the second Sunday in May which turns out to be the 10th this year.
+Last year it fell on May 11.th

 The modern holiday of Mother's Day was first celebrated in 1908, when a woman named Anna Jarvis held a memorial for her mother in Grafton, West Virginia.
 She then began a campaign to make "Mother's Day" a recognized holiday in the United States.

 It took until 1914 when President Woodrow Wilson signed a proclamation naming the second Sunday of May as a day for “public expression of our love and reverence for the mothers of our country.”
 This year we celebrate the 101th anniversary of Mother’s Day in the US.

 When we think of the sacrifice many of our mothers who have nurtured us all through our life, we can’t help but be thankful to them and for them.

 Look at many of our successful leaders in San Antonio who have been significantly influenced and guided by their mothers.
 When you think of former Mayor and now HUD Secretary Julian Castro and Congressman Joaquin Castro you immediately think of their success and the influence that their mother Rosie Castro has made a difference in their lives.
 Both are graduates of Harvard Law School and Stanford University.
 Rosie herself is well educated and making a difference in the community on her own.